SmartKalea Data

 What district?

-Electricity consumption per m2 in Shops/Bars-Restaurants
+Average electricity consumption per m2 in Shops/Bars-Restaurants

 0